Konstanius/MineCICD/Readme.md

   license_key: "license_key"
 ```
 After modifying this file, make sure to reload the plugin with `/minecicd reload` to apply the changes.<br>
-These secrets will never be visible in the repository, but will be only be contained in the local server files.
+These secrets will never be visible in the repository, but will be only be contained in the local server files.<br>
+Since Windows does not come with the `sed` command, MineCICD ships with a custom implementation for Windows: `minecicd_tools/windows-replace.exe`.<br>
+If your Linux installation does not have `sed`, MineCICD will use another custom implementation: `minecicd_tools/linux-replace.exe`.<br>

 ### Scripts
 Scripts are a way of storing procedures of Minecraft commands and system shell commands.<br>